instana/openapi/spec/descriptions/tagSyntheticSettings.md

 ## Synthetic Test Properties:
 - **id** Unique identifier of the Synthetic test resource.
-- **label** The identifier for this Synthetic test resource.
+- **label** Friendly name of the Synthetic test resource.
 - **description** The description of the Synthetic test.
 - **active** Indicates if the Synthetic test is started or not.
 The default is true.
 - **applicationId** Unique identifier of the Application Perspective.
-- **configuration** This is an object which has all configuration properties unique to a specific syntheticType.
+- **configuration** An object which has two properties: syntheticType and the corresponding configuration object:
-    - **syntheticType** The type of Synthetic test.
+    - **syntheticType** The type of the Synthetic test.
 Supported values are HTTPAction, HTTScript, BrowserScript, WebpageAction, and WebpageScript.
 The locations assigned to execute this Synthetic test must support this syntheticType, i.e. the location's playbackCapabilities property.
-    - These are configurations corresponding to the syntheticTypes: HTTPActionConfiguration, HTTPScriptConfiguration, BrowserScriptConfiguration, WebpageActionConfiguration, and WebpageScriptConfiguration.
+    - **XXXConfiguration** The configuration corresponding to the syntheticType.
+Configuration types are HTTPActionConfiguration, HTTPScriptConfiguration, BrowserScriptConfiguration, WebpageActionConfiguration, and WebpageScriptConfiguration.
 Right now, only HTTPActionConfiguration and HTTPScriptConfiguration are supported.
-        - HTTPActionConfiguration has the following properties:
+        - **HTTPActionConfiguration** has the following properties:
             - **url** The URL is being tested.
 It is required.
             - **syntheticType** Its value is HTTPAction.
 It is required.
             - **operation** An operation being used must be one of GET, HEAD, OPTIONS, PATCH, POST, PUT, and DELETE.
 By default, it is GET.